AZHenley/Semi-Static-Quasi-Blog-Generator/README.md

 Semi-Static-Quasi-Blog-Generator
 ================================

-Easy to use content management system: http://lunchbreakcoding.com/
+Easy to use content management system.